 One-Way Trip Service

-3. All checks should be made payable to the Harrisonville School District.
+3. Checks must be made payable to Harrisonville School District.

 For more information, contact Kay Freeman, Secretary to Asst.
 Superintendent, at firstname.lastname@example.org, (816) 380-2727, ext.
 1223.

 Every student is required to wear a mask at all times while on the bus.